 Class 11 complex number basic knowledge

-Important Concepts and Formulas - Complex NumbersBasicsA complex number is any number which can be written as a+ib where a and b are real numbers and i=1
+Important Concepts and Formulas - Complex NumbersBasicsA complex number is any number which can be written as where and are real numbers and

-a is the real part of the complex number and b is the imaginary part of the complex number.
+is the real part of the complex number and is the imaginary part of the complex number.

 Example for a complex number: 9 + i2